juntyr/compression-safeguards/README.md

 - `numcodecs-safeguards`: provides the `SafeguardsCodec` meta-compressor that conveniently applies safeguards to any compressor using the `numcodecs.abc.Codec` API.
 - `xarray-safeguards`: provides functionality to use safeguards with (chunked) `xarray.DataArray`s.

+The safeguards can be adopted easily:

+- any existing (lossy) compressor can be safeguarded, e.g. with the `numcodecs-safeguards` frontend, allowing users to try out different (untrusted) compressors as the safeguards guarantee that the safety requirements are always upheld
+- already compressed data can be safeguarded post-hoc as long as the original uncompressed data still exists, e.g. with the `xarray-safeguards` frontend
+- the safeguards-corrections to the compressed data can be stored inline (alongside the lossy-compressed data, e.g. with the `numcodecs-safeguards` frontend) or outline (e.g. in a separate file, with the `xarray-safeguards` frontend)
+- the safeguards can be combined with other meta-compression approaches, e.g. [progressive data compression and retrieval](https://doi.org/10.48550/arXiv.2308.11759)

 ### Other terminology used by the compression safeguards